johnnymast/redbox-tracker/README.md

 - Laravel 6 or higher

 There is one additional requirement if you are contributing to this package.
-For development on the package itself we require <code>pdo_sqlite</code> for testing.
+For development on the package itself, we require <code>pdo_sqlite</code> for testing.

 ## Installation